tymai-dev/halo-hub/README.md

    - `ADMIN_EMAIL` = hello@halohub.com (or your admin inbox)
 3. Deploy.
 If `RESEND_API_KEY` is not set, the waitlist form still works (no-op server email).

+### Continuous deployment from `master`

+Merges to `master` automatically build and deploy via GitHub Actions.
+Configure the following repository secrets so the workflow can authenticate with Vercel:

+- `VERCEL_TOKEN`
+- `VERCEL_ORG_ID`
+- `VERCEL_PROJECT_ID`

+Once the secrets are set, every push to `master` will run `npm run build`, create a production bundle with `vercel build`, and deploy it with `vercel deploy --prod`, ensuring the live site is updated immediately after PRs are merged.

 ## Project Structure

 - `app/` — App Router pages and API route